 The POST Partners Program offers opportunities for scouts wishing to complete a project towards an award or rank advancement.
-Scouts must be at least 15 years old at time of application, and a minimum of 120 days away from turning 18, in order to be considered for a project.
+Scouts must be at least 15 years old at the time of application, and a minimum of 6 months away from turning 18, in order to be considered for a project.

 Each scout must follow these required steps prior to starting work with the Town of Castle Rock POST Partners Program:

 - Meet with Town of Castle Rock POST Partners Program Coordinator

-- Submit a written proposal and obtain approval by Town of Castle Rock POST Partners Program Coordinator
+- Project approval by the Town of Castle Rock POST Partners Program Coordinator

 - Submit a scout application (PDF)